At the University of Mississippi, you’ll discover the engineering path that’s right for you

 You can pursue undergraduate and graduate degrees in each of these areas.

-Six of the undergraduate engineering degrees at the University of Mississippi are currently accredited by ABET, with our three newer degree programs in progress (B.S.
-Biomedical Engineering, B.S.
-Computer Engineering, B.S.
-Engineering).
+Nine of the undergraduate engineering degrees at the University of Mississippi are currently accredited by ABET.